mautic/developer-documentation-new/docs/rest_api/tweets.rst

      - Title of the Tweet
    * - ``text``
      - string
-     - Message content of the Tweet
+     - Message content of the Tweet.
+Maximum 280 characters.
+   * - ``description``
+     - string
+     - Internal description for the Tweet
    * - ``isPublished``
      - boolean
      - Tweet publication status